The British Museum

 Mapping out the interaction touchpoints of the experience.

-Prototype of the physical space and interactive projections
+A prototype of the physical space and interactive projections.